Logo Copyright © 2007 NCCG - All Rights Reserved

 Introduction

-One of the great and noble aspirations of all true Christians throughout the Christian dispensation has been to achieve, by the grace of God, "a unity in the faith and in the knowledge of the Son of God" (Eph.4:13, NIV) in the face of sectarianism.
-Today many groups of sincere and well-meaning disciples of the Lord Jesus Christ have sought to come together to hammer out a unified theology and practice that will be the basis of Christian unification.
+One of the great and noble aspirations of all true Christians throughout the Christian dispensation has been to achieve, by the grace of Elohim (God), "a unity in the faith and in the knowledge of the Son of Elohim (God)" (Eph.4:13, NIV) in the face of sectarianism.
+Today many groups of sincere and well-meaning talmidim (disciples) of the Master Yah'shua the Messiah (Jesus Christ) have sought to come together to hammer out a unified theology and practice that will be the basis of Christian unification.
 These dialogues, whilst failing to achieve that desired unity, have, nevertheless, led to greater understanding of different points of view and hopefully more inter-denominational co-operation.

-New Covenant Christians have always taken the view that co-operation is better than conflict as a basic moral tenet of the Christian faith.
-Consequently, New Covenant Christians have been found working side by side with other Christian groups in the sharing of the basic Christian witness that Jesus is the Christ, the resurrected Son of the Living God, and that salvation is possible through Him, and Him alone.
+Messianic Evangelicals have always taken the view that co-operation is better than conflict as a basic moral tenet of the Christian/Messianic faith.
+Consequently, we have been found working side by side with other Christian and Messianic groups in the sharing of the basic Christian witness that Yah'shua (Jesus) is the Messiah, the resurrected Son of the Living Elohim (God), and that salvation is possible through Him, and Him alone.

-Christianity is, at its root, a way of life rather than a "system" of theological thought.
+Christianity is, at its root, a way of life rather than a 'system' of theological thought.
 However, it is also true to say, that our theology affects our way of life.
 Our doctrinal beliefs affect the way we behave individually and towards each other.
-Provided that living is perceived as the ultimate goal and not a set of theological propositions, then New Covenant Christians are of the belief that theological discussion is fruitful and beneficial to the Body of Christ as a whole.
+Provided that living is perceived as the ultimate goal and not a set of theological propositions, then Messianic Evangelicals are of the belief that theological discussion is fruitful and beneficial to the Body of Christ as a whole.

 So how are we to arrive at a "unity of the faith"?
-And, following on from this, how are we to "attain to the whole measure of the fullness of Christ" (Eph.4:13, NIV)?
+And, following on from this, how are we to "attain to the whole measure of the fullness of Messiah" (Eph.4:13, NIV)?
 How are we to avoid being "tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of men in their deceitful scheming" (v.14)?
-How are we, indeed, to be found "speaking the truth in love" so that we may "grow up into Him who is the head, that is, Christ" (v.15)?
-The answer is simple: "LET GOD BE TRUE, AND EVERY MAN A LIAR" (Rom.3:4).
-We must let the Lord speak for Himself and not the traditions of men.
-We must not allow ourselves to fall under the severe condemnation of Jesus Christ who, speaking of certain religionists of His day, declared: "You have let go of the commands of God and are holding on to the traditions of men" (Mark 7:8,(9) NIV).
+How are we, indeed, to be found "speaking the emet (truth) in ahavah (love)" so that we may "grow up into Him who is the head, that is, Messiah" (v.15)?
+The answer is simple: "LET ELOHIM (GOD) BE TRUE, AND EVERY MAN A LIAR" (Rom.3:4).
+We must let Yahweh speak for Himself and not the traditions of men.
+We must not allow ourselves to fall under the severe condemnation of Yah'shua the Messiah (Jesus Christ) who, speaking of certain religionists of His day, declared: "You have let go of the mitzvot (commandments) of Elohim (God) and are holding on to the traditions of men" (Mark 7:8,(9) NIV).

-Rejecting the traditions of all movements, Christian or otherwise (Col.2:8), the New Covenant Church of God elected at its inception that it would follow only the teachings of God, His Son Jesus Christ, the prophets and the apostles -- in other words, the Word of God.
-Trusting as we do in words of eternal life (John 6:68), we declare: "Let God be true, and every man a liar"!
+Rejecting the traditions of all movements, Christian, Messianic or otherwise (Col.2:8), The New Covenanrt Assemblies of Yahweh elected at their inception that they would follow only the teachings of Elohim (God), His Son Yah'shua the Messiah (Jesus Christ), the nevi'im (prophets) and the shlichim (apostles) -- in other words, the Davar Elohim (Word of God).
+Trusting as we do in words of eternal chayim (life) (John 6:68), we declare: "Let Elohim (God) be true, and every man a liar"!

-With that as our basis, we invite you to join with us on a short journey through the New Testament to show where some of the most fundamental teachings of Christ and His apostles have either been misunderstood or deliberately distorted in order to harmonise with preconceived doctrines and traditions, in the hope that you will be enlightened and have a desire to let God be true in your lives also.
+With that as our basis, we invite you to join with us on a short journey through the Messianic Scriptures (New Testament) to show where some of the most fundamental teachings of Messiah and His apostles have either been misunderstood or deliberately distorted in order to harmonise with preconceived doctrines and traditions, in the hope that you will be enlightened and have a desire to let Elohim (God) be true in your lives also.

-When the apostle Paul gave the rallying call for Christians to be united and come to a true knowledge of the Son of God, avoiding all the false teachings that even in his time abounded (Eph.4:13-14), he indicated the method by which this would be achieved, namely:
+When the apostle Paul gave the rallying call for believers to be united and come to a true knowledge of the Son of Elohim (God), avoiding all the false teachings that even in his time abounded (Eph.4:13-14), he indicated the method by which this would be achieved, namely:

 • 1.
 Apostolic ministry